Kells Academy

 Kells Academy is an English-language academic high school, middle school and elementary school in Montreal, Quebec.
 The campuses are all located on De Maisonneuve West in Côte-des-Neiges-Notre-Dame-de-Grâce, Montréal, Québec.
 The school offers coed programs for kindergarten to grade 12.

 Founded in 1978 by Irene Woods, the school is currently headed by Linda Leiberman.

 History

 Kells Academy was established in 1978 as the Westmount Learning Center by Ms. Irene Woods.
 It was founded as a practical application of tutoring in the classroom.
 The school began seeing larger enrollment numbers which ultimately led them to acquire its own building on De Maisonneuve West and Park Row West in CDN-NDG as of 1990.
 They also expanded with the acquisition of the Hydro-Québec building in 2004 that was situated on Cavendish Boulevard at the corner of De Maisonneuve, where the elementary school soon relocated.

 Enrollment grew as the number of foreign students increased, notably coming from Ukraine, China, Vietnam, Syria, and Turkey.

 When the property beside the elementary school became available, Kells purchased it and rebuilt it to act as a middle school campus, opening in 2017.
 That same year, the school rented a Westmount space to become the new language center.

+The school is also one of the first Canadian schools to quickly adopt iPads as part of their learning environment in 2010.